-Simplify – to reduce to basic essentials!
+Simplify – “to reduce to basic essentials” – Easier Said Than Done!

-When Brad and I decided we wanted to simplify our lives, we decided we would move to our country property, The Ponds.
+In 2012, Brad and I decided we wanted to simplify our lives, we decided we would move to our country property, The Ponds.

-We decided we wanted a debt free lifestyle so we would downsize to a smaller home!
+We wanted a debt free lifestyle so we would downsize to a smaller home!
 Yes!

 Finally, we move into the house with these grand plans to keep the house very basic and simple!

 Plus, we keep adding on to the outside of the property.
 As you know, one thing leads to another.

 You’re probably saying “What the heck does this have to do with living a simple life?”

 I should say, that I want us to accomplish.
 My husband always comes around when I plot a new idea, although it may take a little persuasion.

 We are both fortunate to be healthy (as far as we know!) and it’s not time for us to sit down yet.

 I saw what retirement did to my in-laws.
 They basically stopped and the combination of sitting down and poor health choices, ended their lives way to early.

 My mom, many of you know, passed away this past August at 98.
 This was the first year she didn’t have a garden and several jars of green beans stored away for the winter.
 The first year she didn’t get to share her watermelons and cantaloupes with her neighbors and family.
 She lived by herself until 3 weeks before she died.
 What a blessed life she had and we were so blessed to have her with us all these years.

 I’m only sharing this with you to share my thoughts on simplifying.
 I’ve not lived the lifestyle my parents lived.
 I’ve been exposed to more stress and definitely a less healthy diet.
 One lesson I can try to follow, as I get older, is to stay interested in life.
 To keep having goals and projects.